macloo/python-beginners/flask/part4_forms/README.md

 We discussed the configuration of `NameForm` above.

+### A quick note about Bootstrap in Flask

+There's more about this in the [Resources section](#resources) at the bottom of this README &mdash; but to summarize briefly:

+* You pip-installed Flask-Bootstrap4 in your Flask virtualenv.
+* You wrote `from flask_bootstrap import Bootstrap` at the top of the Flask app file.
+* Below that, you wrote `Bootstrap(app)` in the Flask app file.
+* In any Flask template using Bootstrap styles in this app, the top line will be: `{% extends 'bootstrap/base.html' %}`

+There's [an excellent how-to video](https://www.youtube.com/watch?v=PE9ZGniSDW8) about using Bootstrap styles in Flask if you want to separate the **forms** information from the Bootstrap information in your mind.
+You can, of course, use Flask-Bootstrap4 *without* the forms!

 ## Examining the route function

 Before reading further, try out [a working version of this app](https://weimergeeks.com/flask_form/).
 The complete code for the app is in this repo in the folder *actors_app*.